Table of Contents

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

 The Joint Commission behavioral health measure sets that come up most in our work are HBIPS (Hospital-Based Inpatient Psychiatric Services) and SUB (Substance Use).
-HBIPS-1 captures admission screening for violence risk, substance use, psychological trauma history, and patient strengths.
-HBIPS-5 covers patients discharged on multiple antipsychotic medications with appropriate justification, and HBIPS-2 and HBIPS-3 capture hours of physical restraint and seclusion.
+HBIPS-2 counts the total hours all psychiatric inpatients were maintained in physical restraint, and HBIPS-3 counts the total hours patients were held in seclusion.
 SUB covers alcohol and drug use screening, brief intervention, medication offered for alcohol or opioid use disorder, and follow-up after discharge.
 None of that is new.
-What is new is how aggressively surveyors are pulling charts to verify that the screening was not just done, but documented in a way that maps to the measure specs.
-We had a client last quarter who was doing every required screening.
+What is new is how aggressively surveyors are pulling charts to verify the screening was not just done, but documented in a way that maps to the measure specs.

+Our team worked with a client last quarter in Florida who was doing every required screening.
 Every one.
-The problem was that two of the four HBIPS-1 admission elements were captured in a nursing narrative instead of the discrete fields the EMR pulls from for reporting.
+Two of the four admission screening elements (violence risk, substance use, trauma history, patient strengths) were captured in a nursing narrative instead of the discrete fields the EMR pulls from for reporting.
 The work happened.
 The chart did not prove it.

 The five documentation gaps that show up in almost every audit

-- Admission screenings completed but not within the measure’s required timeframe from admission
+- Admission screenings completed but not within the measure’s required timeframe from admission.

-- Substance use screening done with a non-validated tool, or a validated tool that is not one Joint Commission accepts for SUB-1
+- Substance use screening done with a non-validated tool, or a validated tool that is not one Joint Commission accepts for SUB-1.

-- Brief intervention documented as ‘patient educated’ with no content, no duration, no clinician signature tied to the intervention
+- Brief intervention documented as ‘patient educated’ with no content, no duration, no clinician signature tied to the intervention.

-- Medication for alcohol or opioid use disorder offered verbally but never documented as offered, refused, or contraindicated
+- Medication for alcohol or opioid use disorder offered verbally but never documented as offered, refused, or contraindicated.

-- Discharge follow-up appointments scheduled but not documented with the date, provider, and modality the measure requires
+- Discharge follow-up appointments scheduled but not documented with the date, provider, and modality the measure requires.

 What CMS and Joint Commission alignment actually means for your reporting